Victoria Kamāmalu: Family

-Born at the Honolulu Fort, on November 1, 1838, she was the only daughter of Elizabeth Kīnaʻu (Kaʻahumanu II) and her third husband Mataio Kekūanāoʻa.
+Born at the Honolulu Fort, on November 1, 1838, she was the only daughter of Elizabeth Kīnaʻu (Kaʻahumanu II) and her third husband Mataio Kekūanaōʻa.
 Through her mother she was granddaughter of King Kamehameha I, founder of the united Hawaiian Kingdom.
 Her two brothers would later become kings of Hawaii as Kamehameha IV and Kamehameha V. She was named after her maternal aunt Queen Kamāmalu, the consort of Kamehameha II, who died in London from the measles.
 The Christian name Victoria was after Queen Victoria and signified the close friendship of the British monarchs and the Hawaiian monarchs.

 Having given away her previous four sons, Kīnaʻu refused to give her only remaining daughter in hānai to John Adams Kuakini who wanted to take her to be raised on the Big Island.
 Kīnaʻu defied the customs of the time and personally nursed her daughter.
+According to the journals of American missionary Levi Chamberlain, she was baptized on December 23.

 Kīnaʻu died from the mumps a few months after Victoria's birth.
 She would become the highest female chief in Hawaii at the time.
 Her kahu (attendants) were John Papa ʻĪʻī and his wife Sarai.
 They later accompanied Victoria to school due to her age.